oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 5. Exit HammerDB.

-6. Back in the *yellow* terminal, the script `capture_cc.sql` should be done by now.
+6. Back in the *yellow* terminal 🟨, the script `capture_cc.sql` should be done by now.
 Examine the output.
 It lists how many statements it captured from the cursor cache and into the SQL Tuning Set.

     <details>
     <summary>*click to see the output*</summary>